-Special Committee on State Committee Elections Chair Andrew Kolstee issued a report in writing (Exhibit 8).
+Special Committee on State Committee Elections Chair Andrew Kolstee issued a report in writing (Exhibit 8)

-Motion by Mark Braiman on behalf of the Committee on State Committee Elections to amend the Rules of the Libertarian Party and adopt Proposal 1 passed 20-6-5 (see Appendix 1B for details).
+Motion by Mark Braiman on behalf of the Committee on State Committee Elections to amend the Rules of the Libertarian Party and adopt Proposal the Rules of the Libertarian Party and adopt Proposal 1 passed 20-6-5 (see Appendix 1B for details).

-Motion by Duane Whitmer on behalf of the Committee on State Committee Elections to amend the Rules of the Libertarian Party and adopt Proposal 2 passed by voice vote.
+Motion by Duane Whitmer on behalf of the Committee on State Committee Elections to amend the Rules according to proposal 2 was approved by voice vote.